leozxliu/lammps/doc/src/Packages_details.rst

 Compute and pair styles that implement the adiabatic core/shell model for polarizability.
 The pair styles augment Born, Buckingham, and Lennard-Jones styles with core/shell capabilities.
 The :doc:`compute temp/cs <compute_temp_cs>` command calculates the temperature of a system with core/shell particles.
-See the :doc:`Howto coreshell <Howto_coreshell>` doc page for an overview of how to use this package.
+See the :doc:`Howto coreshell <Howto_coreshell>` page for an overview of how to use this package.

 **Author:** Hendrik Heenen (Technical U of Munich).